 - a.
 If a grievance appears to include issues related to discrimination, the faculty member, Grievance Coordinator or Grievance Board Chair reports the incident(s) to the Office of Access and Equity. - i.
 All time periods are tolled pending the outcome the preliminary review and any investigation by the Office of Access and Equity. - b.
-A faculty member who desires to file a grievance must submit a written grievance within 45 calendar days of the alleged grievable matter.
+A grievant must submit a written grievance within 30 calendar days of the alleged grievable matter.
 Failure to do so constitutes a waiver of grievance rights under this policy, and any actions taken with respect to the faculty member will become final. - c.
-Former employees may submit a written grievance within 45 calendar days of the alleged grievable matter. - d.
-Grievances are submitted to the Grievance Coordinator. - e.
-The Grievance Coordinator, on behalf of the Chair of the Board, will send copies of the grievance to any named party(ies) within seven calendar days of receipt. - f.
+Grievances are submitted to the Grievance Coordinator. - d.
+The Grievance Coordinator, on behalf of the Chair of the Grievance Board, will send copies of the grievance to any named party(ies) within seven calendar days of receipt. - e.
 Respondents to the grievance may file a written response with the Grievance Board.
-Any such responses must be filed within 21 calendar days of receiving the grievance. - g.
+Any such responses must be filed within 21 calendar days of receiving the grievance. - f.
 Regardless of actions taken by any administrator at Clemson University regarding the conditions which precipitated the filing of a grievance, once a grievance is submitted, only the grievant can withdraw a grievance.